ethanl2014/Shopping-Cart/README.md

-# Shopping-Cart UI designed for a class project
+# Shopping-Cart

+Designed for a team class project in college.
 Run in Qt Creator